wejustdevelop/website/README.md

 # Wejustdevelop

 Our website is opensource!
-Get involve and we will add your profile as contributors.
+Get involved and we will add your profile as a contributor.
 Be sure to like our page and/or create pull requests! https://www.facebook.com/wejustdevelop

-Want to suggest?
+Have a suggestion?
 Just create a new issue.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.2.